WouterJ/SonataAdminBundle/Resources/doc/reference/security.rst

 The following configuration for the SonataUserBundle defines:

-    - the ``FriendsOfSymfony/FOSUserBundle`` as a security provider
+* the ``FriendsOfSymfony/FOSUserBundle`` as a security provider
-    - the login form for authentification
+* the login form for authentification
-    - the access control : resources with related required roles, the important part is the admin configuration
+* the access control: resources with related required roles, the important part is the admin configuration
-    - the ``acl`` option to enable the ACL.
+* the ``acl`` option to enable the ACL
-    - the ``AdminPermissionMap`` defines the permissions of the Admin class
+* the ``AdminPermissionMap`` defines the permissions of the Admin class

 .. code-block:: yaml